 - As part of its commitment to breakthroughs, the Center for Pediatric Airway Disorders established a bioengineering and biomaterials lab in 2019.
 Led by Riccardo Gottardi, PhD, this first-of-its-kind lab is dedicated to developing specialized devices, like in vitro models of vocal cords, and new therapeutic interventions in pediatric laryngology.

-- The first Airway Reunion took place on June 30.
+- The first Airway Reunion took place on June 30, 2019.
 Former and current patients of the center came for a day filled with rides, games, connections and fun.
 It was an unforgettable day for all.
-The next Center for Pediatric Airway Disorders Family Reunion will take place in June.
+We look forward to hosting another Center for Pediatric Airway Disorders Family Reunion in 2021.

 Speaking Engagements and News

 - Our attending physicians were faculty at the International EndoDays in San Diego, Calif., participating in discussion and teaching of various open and endoscopic surgical techniques.

 - Linda Carroll, PhD, CCC/SLP, ASHA/F, our voice scientist, received notable recognition through a collaborative article that was Best Basic Science Pape” for 2018 with the Journal of Voice and Citation for Distinguished Service from the Pennsylvania Academy of Otolaryngology-Head Neck Surgery.